abdellah545/El-Burhan-Academy/README.md

 ## Key Responsibilities

-- Managed the overall project as the Project Manager.
-- Led the backend development team using ASP.NET Core.
-- Implemented authentication and authorization using JSON Web Tokens (JWT) to ensure secure access.
-- Developed and managed the database using SQL and Entity Framework.
+- Developed the front-end using React.js to create a dynamic and responsive user interface.
+- Utilized Bootstrap for CSS to ensure a modern, responsive design across all pages.
+- Integrated with backend APIs to display data and handle user interactions.
+- Implemented reusable React components to streamline development and ensure consistency.
-- Utilized SignalR for real-time web functionalities.
+- Collaborated with the backend team to integrate SignalR for real-time updates.
-- Employed Serilog for advanced logging and diagnostics.
+- Employed best practices for state management and component lifecycle methods.
-- Coordinated hosting on Microsoft Azure, ensuring scalability and reliability.
+- Participated in code reviews to maintain high-quality standards and ensure code consistency.

 ## Technologies Used

-- **Backend**: ASP.NET Core
-- **Database**: SQL with Entity Framework
+- **Frontend**: React.js
+- **CSS Framework**: Bootstrap
 - **Real-Time Communication**: SignalR
-- **Authentication**: JSON Web Tokens (JWT)
-- **Logging**: Serilog
-- **Hosting**: Microsoft Azure
+- **Version Control**: Git

 ## Project Details